-- 5. "Students contribute equally as the discussion structure requires."
-In summarizing research on class discussions, Jay Howard notes that "a small number of students (five to eight) will account for 75 to 95 percent of all student verbal contributions to discussion regardless of class size."8 This trend is called the "norm of the consolidation of responsibility," in which the majority of students allow the minority to "carry the discussion for the rest of the class ... not perceiving themselves obligated to participate in the conversation."9 If the minority who participate are the same group of students, they may come to resent the burden of responsibility or be resented for dominating.
+5. "Students contribute equally as the discussion structure requires."

+In summarizing research on class discussions, Jay Howard notes that "a small number of students (five to eight) will account for 75 to 95 percent of all student verbal contributions to discussion regardless of class size."
+This trend is called the "norm of the consolidation of responsibility," in which the majority of students allow the minority to "carry the discussion for the rest of the class ... not perceiving themselves obligated to participate in the conversation."
+If the minority who participate are the same group of students, they may come to resent the burden of responsibility or be resented for dominating.
 Faculty become frustrated when the same students always participate, which likely undermines the benefits of discussion.
 So how do we break the norm?
 From the beginning of the semester, have a toolbox of techniques ready to use.
-Here are some ideas: - Share with students why you have adopted discussion as a teaching practice and the benefits. - Encourage students to develop the habit of having reading material and reading notes available with note-making supplies.
+Here are some ideas:

+- Share with students why you have adopted this teaching practice and the benefits. - Encourage students to develop the habit of having reading material and reading notes available with notemaking supplies.
 Jumping between computer windows and apps can slow down their contributions.
-(I encourage students to have hard copies of their reading assignments.) - Explain "the norm of the consolidation of civil responsibility" and develop rules of engagement that specifically ask students how to manage this tendency. - After presenting a prompt, set a timer for 15 seconds or longer (depending upon your question prompt).
+(I encourage students to have hard copies of their reading assignments.) - Develop rules of engagement at the beginning of the semester that explains the norm of the consolidation of civil responsibility and how they want to manage this tendency in their rules. - After presenting a prompt, set a timer for 15 seconds or longer (depending upon your question prompt).
 Waiting for the timer requires considerable self-restraint, especially if the gallery view is a block of names.
 Have students write their thoughts on paper, which gives introverts time to ponder and slows down the eager.
-When the timer tolls, you have several options as an alternative to calling on the first hand raised. - Have everyone type a response into the Zoom chat, but they cannot press enter until you say "Go." - Have students hold their notes up on video. - Have students share their ideas on a collaborative Word or PowerPoint document. - Have students contribute to the white board available in Zoom (save it as a screen shot for later use).

-In all these cases, you have allowed students time to ponder and write before soliciting their input.
-What is more, you create a more random sampling of students with whom you "cold call."

-- Provide discussion questions in advance, have students submit their responses as homework, and have them share in breakouts what they discovered.
-If meeting F2F, students show their responses to enter the class. - Require breakout groups to have deliverables ready when the large class discussion resumes.
-Have them record their deliverables using Office 365 or Google Docs. - Adapt "Talking Chips" to the situation by requiring students to tally their contributions.
-Give each student three virtual talking chips; they must surrender one with each contribution, and they may no longer contribute when they run out of chips.
+When the timer tolls, you have several options as an alternative to calling on the first hand raised. - Have everyone type a response into the Zoom chat, but they cannot press enter until you say "Go." - Have students hold their notes up on video. - o Have students share their ideas on a collaborative Word or PowerPoint document. - o Have students contribute to the white board available in Zoom (save it as a screen shot for later use). - In all these cases, you have allowed students time to ponder and write before soliciting their input.
+What is more, you will create a more random sampling of students to call upon. - Provide discussion questions in advance, have students submit their responses as homework, and have them share in breakouts what they discovered.
+(If meeting F2F, students show their responses to enter the class.) - Require breakout groups to have deliverables ready when the large class discussion resumes. - Adapt "Talking Chips" to the situation by requiring students to tally their contributions or you tally.
+Give each student three virtual talking chips; they must surrender one with each contribution, and they may no longer contribute when they run out of chips. - During a Zoom session, poll or survey students.
+In addition to Zoom polling and Office 365 or Google forms, create a space where students can respond to a "key ideas" question assign each student a space to write in.
+You could also screen share a word document or PowerPoint in which each student is assigned a space, then ask them to annotate using the whiteboard feature.
+To track who is responding, you can toggle on the names of those who wrote, or just have students initial or write their names with their response.
+Save the image for later reference.